PLU Alumni Travel Opportunities

 2. Humans and other animals: Included here are questions of human place among the animals, and conservation issues like mass extinction, global warming, el Niño, and the health of the seas.

 3. Animals, the planet, and you: the call of nature and animals to the deepest parts of ourselves, as we discover how careful observation bends back toward introspection.
 Careful attention to the world leads back to transformative encounters with the self.

 Accommodations include hotels in Quito, a 20 passenger boat with double cabins in the Galápagos Islands and a lodge in the Andes.
-The $7150 program fee is per-person, only shared rooming is available on the boat.
+The $7150 program fee is per-person, based on double occupancy.
+Only shared rooming is available on the boat.
 If interested in single accommodations in mainland Ecuador or in Peru, please inquire at email@example.com or firstname.lastname@example.org for the supplemental cost.

 The $1,000 non-refundable confirmation deposit secures your participation in the program and is applied towards the total program fee.
 The $7,150 program fee is non-refundable.
 If opted in, the Peru extension fee of $2,350 is non-refundable.

 This travel program is open to PLU alumni, their dependent spouses/children, and friends of the University.